-Analysis | Tucker Carlson’s fallacious attempt to stand up for QAnon supporters
+Analysis | Tucker Carlson stands up for QAnon supporters

 On Monday night, though, a similar argument made its way onto the airwaves, courtesy of one of the most popular prime-time shows in cable news.

-Fox News’s Tucker Carlson decided to take his own swing at defending QAnon supporters, in a way.
+Fox News Channel’s Tucker Carlson decided to take his own swing at defending QAnon supporters, in a way.
 Like the Hawaii GOP, he didn’t promote or subscribe to the wild and baseless theory about a mass pedophile ring in the U.S. government, but he cast its adherents as victims of looming persecution, denied basic civil liberties.
 As with many things on his program, it boiled down to a familiar argument: The mainstream media and powerful forces are trying to silence people and control what you think — that, to use the modern parlance, they’re being “canceled.”

 Such arguments are often oversimplified to the point of fallacy, and Carlson’s segment was a case in point.